-I am launching an interactive series on race and identity, a mosaic of cultural autobiographies.
-It was inspired by the exchange over my posts on slavery and on black Santa.
-Race Around The World will offer a glimpse of our diverse stories so that we can achieve a panorama of our racial topography around the globe.
-Slavery lingers in the human heart in the form of racism and bigotry.
+I am launching an interactive series on race and identity, a mosaic of cultural autobiographies inspired by the exchange over my posts on slavery and on black Santa, as slavery lingers in the human heart in the form of racism and bigotry.
+This Race Around The World will offer a glimpse of our diverse stories so that we can achieve a panorama of our racial topography around the globe.
 With the differences between living in a community and living in community, I’d like to examine how community is possible as people engage one another across racial lines.
-I am most fascinated with the tension we internalize that makes us conscious of our color and ethnicity.
-These are two things that give us a sense of belonging, and it will be interesting to look together at the circumstances that make us feel displaced and impel us to locate our roots.
+I am most fascinated with the tension we internalize that makes us conscious of our color and ethnicity, two things that give us a sense of belonging.
+We will take an interesting look together at the circumstances that make us feel displaced and impel us to locate our roots.

 1) How do you define yourself racially or ethnically and why is it important to you?
 Please tell us about the racial makeup of your family if you were adopted or come from a colorful family.